irfanhakim-as/homelab-wiki/topics/wg-easy.md

 4. [Deploy the WireGuard stack with Docker Compose](../courses/container.md#docker-usage) after preparing the following items:

+   - A local app directory, on local storage (i.e. `/home/myuser/.local/share/docker/wireguard`): This will be used for at least the config volume directory which specifically requires local storage.

-   - A local app directory, on local storage (i.e. `/home/myuser/.local/share/docker/wireguard`) or a remote app directory, on remote mounted storage (i.e. `/mnt/smb/docker/wireguard`): This will be used for the WireGuard stack's deployment file(s) and volume(s).
+   - **(Optional)** A remote app directory, on remote mounted storage (i.e. `/mnt/smb/docker/wireguard`): This can be used for anything else that supports remote storage such as the WireGuard stack's deployment files.

    - A Docker compose file for the WireGuard stack on the app directory (i.e. `/mnt/smb/docker/wireguard/docker-compose.yml`):